VU-Cog-Sci/recon_scripts/README.md

 ## MB_PRF_convert.py

-To set up a new subject's conversion, edit this file.
+To set up a new subject's reconstruction, edit this file.
 Change the subject ID: sub-X and the subfolders that recon should pass through, something like ['su_9400','su_9401'].

 After saving this file, do